uxpalladin/code_challenge/README.md

 ## Pre-reqs

 To run Alexandria, you need to install Curl PHP Module.
-If you don't have Curl installed, you can do it using the follow ways:

-1. Install via command line on linux

-2. Get via Composer
+To install, open a terminal and execute the following command, according with your linux distribution:

+Debian / Ubuntu
+`
+$sudo apt-get install php5-curl
+`

+Fedora / RedHat / OpenSuse / CentOS
+`
+$sudo yum install php5-curl
+`

 You need to have a Amazon Web Services account to get the access keys.
 If you don't have, access this link and create one.